 Never Buy Too Much Company Stock

-Owning company stock can be a valuable addition to your portfolio, said Zajac, but don’t put too much of your money in that investment.
+Owning company stock can be a valuable addition to your portfolio, Zajac said, but don’t put too much of your money in that investment.
 If your company experiences a downturn, you could lose your investment and your job in one fell swoop.
 A good rule of thumb is to limit your company stock exposure to 10% of your total net worth, he said.

 Never Make Insurance Your Only Investment